 The Greater Manchester’s Hidden Talent Youth Panel sits at the heart of the programme.

-Hosted by programme partners, Greater Manchester Youth Network, the Youth Panel are valued participants in the planning, design and evaluation of our work.
+Hosted by programme partners, Greater Manchester Youth Network, the Youth Panel are valued participants in the planning, implementation and evaluation of our work.

 Members are aged 18-25 and have at some point experienced barriers to employment.
 As such, they act as our conscience and keep the programme accountable to the needs and viewpoints of our target groups.

 From listening to and working with our Youth Panel we have a better understanding of the diverse needs of marginalised and vulnerable young people and the barriers to employment that they face.